 Scleral lenses may be an option for those who require vision correction but wish to be free of eyeglasses.
 However, in most cases scleral lenses are worn by those who have specific corneal conditions.
 These individuals typically have poor success wearing soft contact lenses, rigid gas permeable lenses or other types of contact lenses.

 Scleral lenses are used to treat a variety of conditions, including:

 Scleral Lenses are also used for patients who have had the following eye treatments/surgeries:

-These larger lenses also are more stable than conventional gas permeable contact lenses, which move with each blink because they cover only a portion of the cornea.
-Moreover, scleral lenses do not fall out, bits of grit do not lodge behind them during wear, and they are surprisingly comfortable to wear when fitted properly.
+With scleral lenses there is usually no lens awareness as the edge of the lens sits on the sclera, away from the sensitive cornea.
+Moreover, scleral lenses do not fall out, bits of grit do not lodge behind them during wear, and they are extremely comfortable to wear when fitted properly.

 Since scleral lenses are custom made for the wearer, fitting scleral contact lenses requires more time and a greater amount of expertise than fitting standard soft or gas-permeable contact lenses.
 It is important to be evaluated and fitted by a specialist eye doctor such as Dr. Hetel Bhakta, who has more in depth training and knowledge in fitting scleral lenses.

 For those who have severe dry eyes and cannot tolerate normal contact lenses, scleral lenses are the perfect solution.
 This is because the space between the cornea and the scleral lens can act as a fluid reservoir, making it more comfortable to wear.
 Since scleral lenses are custom made for the wearer, fitting scleral contact lenses requires more time and a greater amount of expertise than fitting standard soft or gas-permeable contact lenses.